Cutting cannabis cuttings: Tips and tricks for healthy cuttings

 5. create a greenhouse environment

 Place the cuttings in a small greenhouse or under a transparent cover.
 This keeps the humidity high and ensures an optimal microclimate.
-Ventilate briefly every day to prevent mold growth.
-A temperature of around 22-24°C is ideal for root development.
+Ventilate briefly every day to prevent mould growth.
+A temperature of around 22-24°C is ideal for root formation.

 6. care of the cuttings